your grandfather died a POW

-Under the golden October sun and after site-seeing the seaside towns of Fukuyama, Tomonoura and Onomichi, including dropping me off at the Zen Retreat Center Shinshoji for a few days, Mr. Koshi Kobayashi then drove me to the Mukaishima POW Memorial near Onomichi in Hiroshima Prefecture.
+Mr. Koshi Kobayashi took me sight-seeing to the seaside towns of Fukuyama, Tomonoura and Onomichi, including dropping me off at the Zen Retreat Center Shinshoji for a few days.
+Under the golden October sun, he then drove me to the Mukaishima POW Memorial near Onomichi in Hiroshima Prefecture.

-He and locals erected it in memory of one American and 23 British POWs who died in this World War II prison camp.
+He and locals erected the monument in memory of one American and 23 British POWs who died in this World War II prison camp.
 The camp is now a strip mall.
 “Let’s have a healthy, beautiful life,” read large, red lettering across the front of a grocery store.

 asphalt parking lot